 Early Stages Detection

-Novel ultrasound device with improved imaging (> 14 MHz, detail resolution, low flow quantification) prepare the stage for a new era in phlebology: The detection of very early stages of venous disease, in particular insufficiency.
+A novel ultrasound device with improved imaging (> 14 MHz, detail resolution, low flow quantification) is preparing the world for a new era in phlebology: the detection of the very early stages of venous disease, in particular insufficiency.

 Ragg JC.
 Ultrasound proof of pre-reflux stages of venous insufficiency